Jim West (biblical scholar)

-James E. West (born August 29, 1960) is a biblioblogger.
+James E. West (born August 29, 1960) is an American biblioblogger.
 He is an adjunct lecturer in theology at the Ming Hua School of Theology, Hong Kong.
 He has been a scholar at the Quartz Hill School of Theology.
-He holds a Doctorate of Theology from the Andersonville Theological Seminary of Camilla, Georgia.
+He holds a Doctorate of Theology from the (unaccredited) Andersonville Theological Seminary of Camilla, Georgia.
 West also pastors the Petros Baptist Church in Tennessee.

 Biblioblogging

 Jim West was one of the first people to blog about biblical studies, also known as biblioblogging, highlighting trends in biblical studies, new findings in archeology, and acting as a pundit on cultural events.
 He currently (from January 8, 2010) blogs at Zwinglius Redivivus.
 He previously blogged at Jim West (deleted December 31, 2009), and before that at Dr. Jim West (deleted February 20, 2008), and before that at First Baptist Church of Petros (deleted October 2006), and originally at Biblical Theology (deleted January 1, 2006).
 His blog has frequently featured as the number one biblioblog of the month according to the rankings at Free Old Testament Audio Website Blog and previously at The Biblioblog Top 50.